Store more for less!

 1. Utilise tiered storage:

-Frequently accessed "hot" data should still be stored in the fastest, most expensive tier, however CIO’s should review what ‘frequent’ access is, the more data that can migrate to cold storage the lower the bill at the end of each month.
-For example huge savings could be made be reducing time to archive from 120 days to 90, especially when you consider data older than 60 days is rarely accessed.
+• Frequently accessed "hot" data should still be stored in the fastest, most expensive tier; however, CIOs should review what ‘frequent’ access is, and the more data that can migrate to cold storage, the lower the bill at the end of each month.
+For example, huge savings could be made by reducing the time to archive from 120 days to 90, especially when you consider that data older than 60 days is rarely accessed.

 2. Optimise data size and format:

-By implementing data deduplication techniques you can eliminate huge amounts of redundant data, ensuring you only store unique data blocks.
+By implementing data deduplication techniques, you can eliminate vast amounts of redundant data, ensuring you only store unique data blocks.

 3. Implement lifecycle management: